 Being asked to gaze into a crystal ball is both an honor and a headache.
 Given the complexity and fractured nature of our profession, I'm hard pressed to understand how we might move forward in 2011.
 However, providing twice-weekly commentary on this past year's stories has provided some perspective of where we've been I know what I'd like to see happen during the next year:

-1) Mean it like you say it: I'm hoping that there will be an effort to incorporate elements of emergency vehicle operations into EMS education.
-A very large part of our responsibilities involve maneuvering a large, top heavy, and inherently clumsy vehicle at high speeds.
+I'm hoping that there will be an effort to incorporate elements of emergency vehicle operations into EMS education.
+A very large part of our responsibilities involves maneuvering a large, top heavy and inherently clumsy vehicle at high speeds.

-4) Real cost to benefit analysis: Let's question what we do, every day and every run.
-My guess is that if we do that we might begin to understand what our real impact in our community is, and what it can be.
+Let's question what we do, every day and every run.
+My guess is that if we do that, we might begin to understand what our real impact in our community is, and what it can be.
 Keeping our heads firmly stuck in the sands of tradition will prevent us from seeing the horizon of the future.
 Like everything else, is change hard?
 Yes.
 Uncomfortable?
 Yup.
 Necessary?
 Absolutely.
 While I love Johnny and Roy, Emergency! went off the air in 1979.
 Thirty-one.
 Years.
 Ago.
 Folks, we are not a young profession.
 Time to grow up.

 We've been whining about getting no respect for decades.
 It's time to put up or shut up.
 You can get involved, even if it's a letter or email to your local, state or federal elected official to support legislation that improves the delivery of EMS.
 This is way beyond your labor group representative.
 The foundation of a profession are the professionals who advocate for themselves.
 Pay attention to what happens around you.
 You really can make a difference!